joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

 >
 >

-##### Reflecting
+#### Looking at Greek

 > Typing these Greek characters on iOS is done via the Greek keyboard.
 Typing Â by holding A and moving towards the letter Â might be experienced as a simpler interaction than switching the keyboard to Greek.
-On a windows machine
+On a windows machine it is more complicated.
 >
 > In ["[understandable and] usable by average humans"](https://blog.juramento.nl/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.html#understandable-and-uusableu-by-average-humans) requirements are defined about being able to use/type them:
 >